dmurfet/therisingsea/content/post/minicourse.md

 News:

-* Theory of Deep Learning, January 2021, a general introduction to the topic in the Rising Sea metauni node ([video](https://youtu.be/xNqGxgiP0Cc)).
 * The Rising Sea is now on [metauni](https://metauni.org), a network of virtual spaces built on Roblox and Discord.
 Many of my talks this year will be hosted there.
 * [Deep Learning is Singular, and That's Good](https://openreview.net/forum?id=8EGmvcCVrmZ), October 2020, preprint from [MDLG](http://mdlg.ai) on theory of deep learning.
 * [Geometry of Program Synthesis](https://openreview.net/forum?id=qiydAcw6Re), October 2020, preprint with James Clift and James Wallbridge.